Kendall-Jackson: History

+In May 1991, Jackson fired Steele, accusing him of stealing "trade secrets".
+The winemaker sued his former employer for the remnant of his $275,000 severance package, and Jackson countersued.
+The trial, held in Lake County Superior Court in May 1992, resulted in a partial win for Jackson, as Judge John Golden ruled that a winemaking process or formula do constitute a trade secret.
+The controversial ruling was largely decried in the wine industry.
+In June 1993, Steele dropped the appeal he had planned to file.

 In the 1980s, Kendall-Jackson rejected the California wine industry's trend toward vineyard-specific wine labeling.
 It ignored the concept of terroir in favor of blending wines from different regions to achieve desired wine characteristics.
 They reversed that direction in the mid-2000s, along with a push to upgrade their quality.

+That label now continues under the umbrella company, Jackson Family Wines, that Jackson later created.

 After retiring from Hewlett-Packard, Lew Platt was the company's CEO from 2000 to mid-2001.

 In late 2006, the Jackson family launched White Rocket Wine Co. in Napa Valley to target the millennial generation of wine drinkers.

 In April 2011 Jess Jackson died from cancer at the age of 81.
 His son-in-law, Don Hartford, had been serving as CEO of the company.
 The company disclosed a succession plan in March 2011, announcing that president Rick Tigner would be transitioning into the position of CEO.
 Tigner was featured on the third season, second episode of Undercover Boss.
 Don Hartford and Barbara Banke oversee the family's interests on the board of directors.

+In April 2024, together with La Crema, Kendall-Jackson was named the Official Wine Sponsor of USA Basketball.